The golden bulla: history, culture, medieval laws

-The golden bulla (bull) was a two-sided seal, with which the monarchs of Western Europe and Byzantium sealed their most important legal documents during the Middle Ages.
+The golden bulla (bull) has its roots in the cultures of Western Europe and Byzantium.
+It was a two-sided seal, with which the monarchs sealed the most important medieval laws.
 The document itself was also referred as the golden bulla.

 It was originally used by the Byzantine emperors.
 In the document, that was prepared in advance by the royal scribes, the king himself added some final lines in red ink.
 Then he signed the report by putting a special stamp on it.